yubo-yue/yubo-yue.github.io/_drafts/all-about-kentbeck-simple-design.md

 ---
 layout: post
-title:  "all about simple design of kent beck"
+title:  "all about simple design of kent beck, and beyond"
 ---

 # Kent Beck's simple design rule